Skip to content

 Grant History

-The Education Foundation Board of Trustees was pleased to receive four applications with requests totaling $17,944 in its Fall 2018 grant cycle.
-After discussion, the Board of Trustees voted to approve all four of these grants, in part or in whole, which were then approved by the BH-BL Board of…
+The Education Foundation Board of Trustees is pleased to make awards totaling $3,533.50 for four of the five applications received in its Spring 2021 grant cycle.
+The Board of Trustees voted to approve these grants in early June.
+The grants were then approved by the BH-BL Board of Education.
+The…

 Read More